reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 The ovaries and liver of puffer fish are highly toxic, but due to differences in the fish body and the season, the toxicity will vary to a certain extent.
 Even if you get it, it may not be suitable for suicide.
 Regarding these, drugs that are difficult to obtain and their lethal doses are tabulated at the end of this chapter.
 If you can get it, I hope you can use it as you see fit.

-## Case Study 3: A boy who died eight days after drinking paraquat
+## Case study 3: A boy who died eight days after drinking paraquat

 In October 1985 in Gunma County, family members returning home from an outing found a boy in the second grade of middle school (14 years old at the time) wandering around in the room holding his stomach.
 That morning he went out as usual, drank about 40 to 50 ml of the pesticide paraquat in the forest away from school, and then returned home.
 In addition to bicycles and schoolbags used for school, there were also hastily written suicide notes, traces of vomiting, medicine bottles, etc. left behind in the mountains and forests.
 When he was taken to the hospital, his mouth and throat were ulcerated, and his mouth bled whenever he screamed.
 After that, although it was quite painful, he still said "I want to eat early", "I want to read comics", "Thank you, Mom and Dad", etc. After a while, he started to say some fantasy words, "My bus has left", "The UFO is coming" and so on.
 Sometimes he would make such a loud noise that it would take four adults to subdue him, but he would still die eight days later.